 Who should attend: From front line workers to senior management, this workshop is designed for all public sector employees.

-Cost for each 1-day in-class workshop is $395.00 (+HST)* per person, payable at registration by credit card (or Departmental Acquisition Card).
+Cost for individual registration to each 1-day in-class workshop is $425.00 (+HST)* per person, payable at registration by credit card (or Departmental Acquisition Card).
 All 1-day in-class workshops are offered at the historic Chateau Laurier, 1 Rideau Street, Suite 700 (7th Floor).
 Workshops are from 9:00 am to 4:00 pm.
 Includes all workshop learning materials, coffee, tea and snacks.

 France Bergeron (BTh, MSc), Lean coach at Alpen Path Solutions Inc., brings 21 years of public sector experience and years of Lean leadership within a line department to help you live Lean in your government organisation.
 Joanne Gaudet (BSc, BA, MA), Lean coach at Alpen Path Solutions Inc., brings her expertise in science studies to the successful deployment of Lean as an applied collaborative science.
 Enlist empirical science in your work every day.